NevoSwissa/CL-ActiveOfficers/README.md

 # Usage

 To use CL-ActiveOfficers, just drag and drop it.
+To open the Console press 8 on the keyboard.

 # Contributing